ExAct: A Video-Language Benchmark for Expert Action Analysis

 In addition to the limitations of existing VLMs, there is a notable lack of evaluation benchmarks tailored for expert-level understanding of skilled human activities.
 As shown in Table~\ref{tab:qa_dataset_comparison}, most existing datasets focus on coarse activity recognition~\cite{carreira2019short, miech2019howto100m, soomro2012ucf101, kuehne2011hmdb, monfort2019moments, sigurdsson2016hollywood, yu2019activitynet}, which typically only require scene-level recognition rather than fine-grained understanding.
 While several fine-grained video recognition datasets exist~\cite{goyal2017something, shao2020finegym, li2021multisports, cai2024temporalbench}, the majority of them are aimed at generic (\eg, putting something into something) rather than expert-level action understanding of skilled human activities (\eg, keeping balance during a dance spin, playing the correct rhythm in a piano piece).
 Beyond action recognition, a number of video-based skill assessment benchmarks have been recently developed~\cite{ahmidi2017dataset, Doughty_2019_CVPR, xu2022finediving, bertasius2017baller, pan2025basket, fieraru2021aifit}.
 Most of such skill assessment datasets focus on predicting scalar/categorical performance scores to quantify execution quality.
-Additionally, these datasets often lack open-ended language annotations, which can provide a rich and intuitive medium to convey skill-specific feedback~\cite{burgess2025video}.
+Additionally, these datasets often lack open-ended language annotations, which can provide a rich and intuitive medium to convey skill-specific feedback~\cite{burgess2025video} and can capture subtle errors, temporal nuances, and intent—details that scalar or categorical labels often miss.
 Finally, a few recent skilled activity video-language datasets~\cite{burgess2025video, li2024egoexo, huang2024egoexolearn, grauman2024ego} use experts to obtain free-form language descriptions akin to verbal coach feedback but do not provide rigorous evaluation benchmarks or tasks, making it difficult to assess how well modern video models can understand nuanced physical human skills.